 It is important to take note that standard car insurance is not suitable for couriers.
 If you are stopped or are involved in an accident without the correct insurance, you will be penalised with an IN10 conviction.
 This is a conviction for effectively driving without insurance and will make buying insurance very expensive, if not prohibitive in the future.
 Please refer to driving with convictions for more details on conviction codes and insurance options for convicted drivers.

 If you are intending to use your van or car to provide a courier service you will need specific car courier insurance or van courier insurance.

 Is business insurance the same as courier insurance?

 Business insurance is not the same as courier insurance.
 Business insurance protects you when you travel on business between places of work or customer sites.
 It does not cover you to carry other peoples goods for reward, which is essentially what a courier service provides.

 What vehicles need courier insurance?

 Any type of vehicle can be used to make deliveries.
 All but one vehicle will require that courier insurance be obtained.
 This includes vans, cars, trucks motorcycles and scooters.
 The only vehicle that does not have to have this type of cover is a bicycle.
 If you operate more than one courier vehicle, have a look at our detailed guide on courier fleet insurance for more details.

 What types of vehicle are good for couriers to use?

-The right type of vehicle for a courier to use is dependent on what they are delivering in terms of size, weight and area of the deliveries.
+The right type of vehicle for a delivery driver to use is dependent on what they are delivering in terms of size, weight and area of the deliveries.

 What should be remembered is the smaller the vehicle, which includes both its size and engine displacement, the lower the risk which translates to lower premium costs.
 This is one situation where bigger is definitely not better.